michaeldonnelly/smart-app-launch/input/pages/app-state.md

   * query, when the subject is the in-context app user
   * query, when the subject is the in-context patient
+  * query, when the subject is omitted
   * modify, when the subject is the in-context app user
   * modify, when the subject is the in-context patient
+  * modify, when the subject is omitted

-EHRs SHALL only associate `Coding`s with an app if the app is trusted to access those data.
+EHRs SHALL only associate state codes with an app if the app is trusted to access those data.
 These decisions can be made out-of-band during or after the app registration process.
-A recommended default is to allow apps to register only `Codings` where the `system` matches the app's verified origin.
+A recommended default is to allow apps to register only state codes where the `system` matches the app's verified origin.
 For instance, if the EHR has verified that the app developer manages the origin `https://app.example.org`, the app could be associated with SMART App State types like `https://app.example.org|user-preferences` or